 What’s the secret to getting a beta report you can actually use?
 I’ve found that the key is in the briefing.
 A thoroughly briefed beta reader, even one who is inexperienced or lacks confidence, can often give useful tips, if they know exactly what you want.

-Today we’re looking at the general attitude of our approach.
+Today we’re looking at the general attitude of our approach — how we knock on the door and make the introduction.
 (Next in this series we’ll look at some very specific requests you can make… subscribe to this blog using the form at the end of this article, and you’ll know when the next one lands.)

 1. Be grateful